 We provide you with a broad range of tools to assist you in all stages of your career development.
-Our site provides you with the most current career information available.
 We also invite you to visit our office to discuss your career plans.

 Utilize Roo Career Network to request your appointment or begin searching for jobs and internships.
 There is no fee for UMKC students and alumni.

 - Students, use your UMKC SSO and password to login.

 - Alumni, call 816-235-1636 to request an account.